22940dev/port-jarvis/content/notes/bernie-sanders-bern-app-data/index.md

 [{{< image src="images/reddit-bros.png" width="600" alt="Reddit comments on BERN" />}}](https://www.reddit.com/r/SandersForPresident/comments/bi15la/new_get_the_official_bernie_sanders_2020_app_bern/elxi85m/)

-In addition to the points system, it was revealed in the webinar mentioned above that the campaign is planning on giving out shiny rewards based on how many friends one adds, setting expectations at 50+ contacts to reach the “Bernie Super Bundler” tier — whatever that means.
+In addition to the points system, it was revealed in the webinar mentioned above that the campaign is planning on giving out shiny rewards based on how many friends one adds, setting expectations at 50+ contacts to reach the "Bernie Super Bundler" tier — whatever that means.

 {{< image src="images/webinar-slide-1.png" width="700" alt="Webinar Slide 1" />}}